 Keeping Inconsistent Records

-If your records are inconsistent, you could report incorrect or incomplete information, which may lead to IRS fines and penalties.
+When your records are inconsistent, you could report incorrect or incomplete information, which may lead to IRS fines and penalties.
 Avoid those penalties by keeping up with your rental’s books and backing up your transactions with the appropriate supporting documentation.

-Classifying Expenses Improperly
+Incorrectly Classifying Expenses

 Misclassified expenses lead to inaccurate financial reports.
 Without clear information, you’ll have trouble tracking your profits and managing your budget effectively.
 Inaccurate reports may also raise red flags with the IRS, potentially triggering audits or penalties.